PIE86/IntelTeleop/ProjetSupaero2017/README.md

-# IntelTeleop
+# IntelTeleop: a SUPAERO project

+This project was the subject of a university assignement.
+Two different teams of students developped different approaches to the project.
+The 2016 team developped a demonstrator, while the 2017 team developped a integrated simulation.
+(This file contains the same instructions as the README.md in the ProjetSupaero2017 folder)

 This project implements optimal control for a smart teleoperation for a drone as ROS modules.
 It uses the Hector Quadrotor package for the simulation through Gazebo.

 ## Getting started

-Theses instructions will guide you through installing IntelTeleop
+Theses instructions will guide you through installing IntelTeleop.

 ### Prerequisites